Mattral/ML-AI-Algorithms-from-scratch/README.md

 ## Why Learn From Scratch?

 Understanding AI, ML, DL, and RL can be a daunting task, especially for beginners.
-Yet, we believe that building these algorithms from the ground up offers unparalleled insights.
+Yet, I believe that building these algorithms from the ground up offers unparalleled insights.
 By diving into the code, you'll gain a profound understanding of the inner workings, demystifying the complex algorithms that power the technology around us.

 ## What Sets This Apart?